jamaball/JIF-2355-Mapping-Violence-In-Modern-Italy/README.md

     - Open a separate terminal
     - Navigate to the root directory of the project
     - Enter the terminal command “npm start”

+### Troubleshooting

+  - Attempting to run our application with an outdated version of React will cause errors.
+Ensure that you have installed React v.
+18.

 # Release Notes